 Based on our understanding of the geometry of alluvial river channels, we argue that the width of the thread that we extract from satellite images corresponds to a formative discharge.
 As discussed by Gaurav et al. (2014), high-resolution bathymetry profile of a braided thread reveals complex topography of the bed.
-Flow within the thread is separated by submerged bars and islands.
+For an example, Figure C1 in appendix, illustrates the cross-section of a braided thread measured in the field using Acoustic Doppler Current Profiler (ADCP).
+This high resolution bathymetric profile enables us to identify the two different threads separated by submerged bars and islands.
 In such situations, discharge is not carried across the width seen from the plan view, but only through the narrow active regions.
-Further, this indicates that during the low flow water spread in the existing geometry set at the formative discharge.
+Further, this indicates that during the low flow water spread in the existing geometry is set at the formative discharge.
 Currently, satellite images allow us to measure the top width of the water surface.
 We presume for a given thread, discharge estimated from these widths should compare with the formative discharge.

 We now evaluate how the discharge estimated from satellite data varies with time.
 We plot the monthly discharge estimated for all of our rivers to their corresponding average monthly discharge measured at the gauge stations (Fig. 9).
-The monthly average discharge of the Himalayan Foreland rivers appears to be a representative of the actual hydrograph (Fig. C1).
+The monthly average discharge of the Himalayan Foreland rivers appears to be a representative of the actual hydrograph (Fig. C2).
 As suggested earlier by Inglis and Lacey (1947); Leopold and Maddock (1953) and Blench (1957) we observe that except for the Indus, Chenab, and Teesta river, the estimated discharges from images are nearly constant throughout during the non-monsoon period, with small fluctuations around their mean.
 This supports the hypothesis that the width of the thread extracted from satellite images corresponds to a value closer to the formative discharge.